frenck/python-gotailwind/README.md

 Thank you for being involved! :heart_eyes:

-## Setting up development environment
+## Setting up a development environment

-The easiest way to start, is by opening a CodeSpace here on GitHub, or by using the [Dev Container][devcontainer] feature of Visual Studio Code.
+The easiest way to start is by opening a CodeSpace here on GitHub, or by using the [Dev Container][devcontainer] feature of Visual Studio Code.

 [![Open in Dev Containers][devcontainer-shield]][devcontainer]